raul-izquierdo/english/sources/vocabulary/Doing Things/At Work.$.md

 experiencia
     = (años haciéndolo) experience
     = (conocimiento) expertise
-    ? : `He has five years of experience in marketing` ? : `He has expertise in data analysis` experiencia laboral = work experience `I have 5 years of work experience` experiencia previa = previous experience ganar experiencia = gain experience `I gained experience in marketing during my internship`
+    ? Él tiene cinco años de experiencia en marketing : `He has five years of experience in marketing` ? Él tiene experiencia en análisis de datos : `He has expertise in data analysis` experiencia laboral = work experience `I have 5 years of work experience` experiencia previa = previous experience ganar experiencia = gain experience `I gained experience in marketing during my internship`

 he asistido a = I have attended
-    ? : `I have been attending a local academy for the last year`
+    ?
+He estado asistiendo a una academia local durante el último año : `I have been attending a local academy for the last year`

 necesitas conocimientos = you need to have knowledge of necesitas habilidades = you need to have skills in
     - computer skills, technical skills, analytical skills, problem-solving skills, interpersonal skills, leadership skills, organizational skills
-    ? : `You need to have skills in communication to work in marketing`
+    ?
+Necesitas tener habilidades de comunicación para trabajar en marketing : `You need to have skills in communication to work in marketing`

 ser adecuado/apropiado para ...
     = be suitable for ... `He is suitable for the job`